-5 Petrographic Characterization
+5 Petrography

-The petrographic characterization of the RMMUB has enabled the classification of the lithologies described in the field as serpentinite, metapyroxenite, and metagabbro.
-The rocks have their igneous texture partly preserved due to hydrothermal/metamorphism events to which they were submitted,.The serpentinite is composed mostly of serpentine, making up 75 to 90% of the modal composition (Figures 3A and C), under an advanced stage of alteration.
-However, it is still possible to identify the cumulate texture since the serpentinized minerals retain the primary shape of the olivine and orthopyroxene grains (Figure 3A).
+The petrographic characterization of the RMMUB has enabled the classification of the lithologies described in the field as serpentinite, metapyroxenite, and metagabbro..The serpentinite is composed mostly of serpentine, making up 75 to 90% of the modal composition (Figures 4A and C), under an advanced stage of hydrothermal alteration.
+However, it is still possible to identify the cumulate texture since the serpentinized minerals retain the primary shape of the olivine and orthopyroxene grains (Figure 4A).
 Other minerals of alteration are represented by amphibole, talc, biotite, and bowlingite (saponite).
 Spinels occur with a brownish coloration, possibly due to the picotite; the presence of opaques as accessory minerals is also recorded.
-It is possible to observe the texture in mesh formed by the serpentine and opaque minerals, which are a result of the alteration of olivine and orthopyroxene (Figures 3B and C).
+It is possible to observe the texture in mesh formed by the serpentine and opaque minerals, which are a result of the alteration of olivine and orthopyroxene (Figures 4B and C).

 The metapyroxenite is mainly composed of three phases: amphibole, orthopyroxene, and clinopyroxene, but there is an occurrence, although in a less expressive way, of plagioclase.
-The minerals are moderately oriented and show habits, in their majority, prismatic and granular (Figure 3D).
+The minerals are moderately oriented and show habits, in their majority, prismatic and granular (Figure 4D).
 The rock is inequigranular with fine to medium grain size, showing amphibole and clinopyroxene phenocrysts up to 2 mm.
 The texture of the minerals suggests a cumulate characteristic for this lithotype, and it can be classified as a mesocumulus.
-The orthopyroxene and clinopyroxene occur as cumulus phases (Figure 3E), while the intercumulus phase minerals are represented by clinopyroxene and plagioclase (Figure 3F).
+The orthopyroxene and clinopyroxene occur as cumulus phases (Figure 4E), while the intercumulus phase minerals are represented by clinopyroxene and plagioclase (Figure 4F).

-The main secondary minerals in the metapyroxenite are the amphiboles, alteration of the pyroxenes, occurring as clinoamphibole (possibly hornblende or cummingonite) and orthoamphibole (anthophyllite).
+The retrometamorphic minerals in the metapyroxenite are the amphiboles, alteration of the pyroxenes, occurring as clinoamphibole (possibly hornblende or cummingonite) and orthoamphibole (anthophyllite).
 The grains of plagioclase are almost completely altered to sericite and epidote.
 There are also other minerals of alteration, such as talc, biotite, and opaques.

 The metagabbro is formed by amphibole, orthopyroxene, clinopyroxene, and labradorite, where the last mineral occurs poorly preserved.
-It is an inequigranular rock, fine to medium grained, with amphibole crystals reaching 3mm. of the minerals also suggests a cumulate characteristic for this lithotype, representing a mesocumulate, which is partially obliterated by the effects of metamorphism (Figure 3G).
-The retrometamorphic minerals that occur in this lithotype are: ortho and clinoamphiboles, biotite, sericite, and epidote created by the effects of sericitization and saussuritization, respectively (Figure 3H).
+It is an inequigranular rock, fine to medium grained, with amphibole crystals reaching 3mm.
+The texture of the minerals also suggests a cumulate characteristic for this lithotype, representing a mesocumulate, which is partially obliterated by the effects of metamorphism (Figure 4G).
+The retrometamorphic minerals that occur in this lithotype are: ortho and clinoamphiboles, biotite, sericite, and epidote created by the effects of sericitization and saussuritization, respectively (Figure 4H).